JasonKentDotDev/env-guardian-site/docs/intro.md

 `env-guardian` scans your codebase for hardcoded secrets and suggests `.env` variables.

-Install Env-Guardian into your project
+Install Env-Guardian to your project
 ```bash
 # npm
 npm install @jkdd/env-guardian@latest